 CREATE FILM/VIDEO REEL

 Create and submit a film/video reel on DVD that is an example of your best work.
 It should not be longer than 15 minutes.
-You can submit a URL or upload a video file in the online application.
+You can submit a URL or upload a video file and send to email@example.com.
+The video must be received prior to your interview.
 A DVD can be mailed to:

 Fine Arts Scholarships – Film